VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-1/7ccsmsen-security-engineering/homework/week-3.md

 +++
 date = "2016-10-18T23:26:19+01:00"
-title = "7CCSMSEN - Week 3"
+course = "MSc Computing and Security" module = "7CCSMSEN Security Engineering" title = "Homework 3"
 +++
 Q1: How does a buffer-overflow attack work?
 (Hint: What happens on the stack.)